sqlitebrowser/sqlitebrowser/README.md

     sudo apt-get install sqlitebrowser

 Ubuntu 14.04.X, 15.04.X, 15.10.X and 16.04.X are supported for now (until
-Launchpad decides to discontinue build for any series).
+Launchpad decides to discontinue building for any series).

 Ubuntu Precise (12.04) and Utopic (14.10) are not supported:
-* Precise doesn't have a Qt 5.2 package in its repository by default, which is a dependency
+* Precise doesn't have a new enough Qt package in its repository by default, which is a dependency
 * Launchpad doesn't support Utopic any more, as that has reached its End of Life